International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

-Ramkrishna N and Dr. AG Bujurke.
+Ramkrishna N, Dr. AG Bujurke.
 Effect of assisted and resisted sprint training on anaerobic power performance of athletes.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2019; 4(1): 264-266.
+Int J Yogic Hum Mov Sports Sciences 2019;4(1):264-266.